PennLINC/xcpEngine/docs/modules/regress.rst

 Surface processing
 ^^^^^^^^^^^^^^^^^^^
 THe xcpEngine also regresses out the confound regressors from the gifti and cifti files if they are available in the fmriprep output.
-The esidualised files are as follows:
+The residualised files are as follows:

       * prefix_residualized.dtseries   # residualised cifti files
       * prefix_residualized_hemi-R_bold.func.gii # residualized gifti files